IRS recovers more than $1B in coronavirus stimulus payments to deceased | Federal News Network

 Dara Seaman, the bureau’s deputy chief financial officer, said about 94% of the workforce has been teleworking during the pandemic, and only 4% of employees have been required to report to work onsite to assist in printing checks and other tasks.

-By the time the bureau was on mandatory telework in late March, the bureau’s 35,000 bureau employees were ready to telework on existing telework infrastructure.
-In addition, the bureau had an existing protocol emergency and relied on its Incident Response Team to keep the workforce informed about the bureau’s response to the pandemic.
+By the time the bureau was on mandatory telework in late March, the bureau’s 3,500 employees were ready to telework on existing infrastructure.
+In addition, the bureau had an existing emergency protocol and relied on its Incident Response Team to keep the workforce informed about the bureau’s response to the pandemic.

 “We had sufficient capacity for mandatory telework on day one because we had years of investment into our remote access infrastructure resiliency,” Seaman said.

-Seaman said the bureau has also stood up a data dashboard with information on the number of employees who have tested positive for COVID-19.
-She said agency executives have relied on the dashboard to make determinations about bringing more employees back in the office.
+Seaman said the bureau has also stood up a data dashboard with information about the pandemic in the regions where the bureau has facilities, which executives have relied on to make determinations about bringing more employees back in the office.

 The bureau also has new facility protocols for its office buildings and has updated its cleaning protocols, with cleaning crews in some cases sanitizing space overnight or over the weekend.
 The bureau has also encouraged employees to flex their schedules to minimize the number of employees in the office at any given moment.